-- Objective: Develop web services business-to-business data interchange capability to migrate existing customers from outdated mainframe operations to business-to-business web services, including state portal customers, insurers, counties, and magistrate courts.
+• Objective: Develop web services business-to-business data interchange capability to migrate existing customers from outdated mainframe operations to business-to-business web services, including state portal customers, insurers, counties, and magistrate courts.
 Improve service for law enforcement and other government entities.
-Improve real time access to DMV information by law enforcement through use of web-browser technology. - DMV continues to expand its web services capabilities.
-In FY 09, we expanded the County Decal Issuance Program by adding 1 more county for a total of 24.
-We will add an additional 8 counties by the end of September 2009 for a total of 32 counties.
-We also completed converting all remaining counties from mainframe inquiry and failure to pay property taxes to web based screens.
+Improve real time access to DMV information by law enforcement through use of web-browser technology.
+DMV continues to expand its web services capabilities.
+In FY 10, we expanded the County Decal Issuance Program by adding 6 more counties for a total of 30.
+This number will remain fairly static from this point on as all counties planning to utilize this program have been implemented.